cstahoviak/cherno-cpp/README.md

 ### Video #35: Member Initializer Lists in C++
 - A way to initialize class member function via the contstructor.
 - Member initializer lists are the most memory/time efficient way to construct an object of a class that consists of non-primitive type members, i.e. members of other class types.
-For an example of this, see the `member_init.cpp` app that demonstrates how the Entity's Logger is effectively created twice (and thrown away once) when member initialization is used improperly.
+For an example of this, see `app/member_init.cpp` that demonstrates how the Entity's Logger is effectively created twice (and thrown away once) when member initialization is used improperly.

 ### Video #36: Ternary Operators in C++
 - Effectively syntatic sugar for an if statement.